Engin-Boot/pong-stage-HarishMurugancoolz/Stage0/menuPage.md

 ## Feature

-It initiates the game.
+This page as start game and exit game functionality

 ## Acceptance Criteria

-### Scenario: -describe-a-scenario-of-this-module
+### Scenario: when player clicks start game

-Given -give-initial-values-and-conditions

-When -event-happens

-Then -module-does-this

-### -add-scenario-if-needed
+Given the system is active

+When player clicks the start game button

+Then start Game module gets executed.

+### -when player clicks exit game

+Given the system is active

+When player clicks the exit game button

+Then exit Game module gets executed.